 About Rhonda Abrams

 Rhonda Abrams has helped millions launch and grow successful businesses.
-Her first book, Successful Business Plan: Secrets & Strategies, just published its seventh edition, and is the bestselling business plan guide of all time.
-Rhonda’s books have sold more than 2 million copies and been translated into 30 languages, including the popular Six-Week Startup, Business Plan in a Day, and Entrepreneurship: A Real-World Approach.
+Her book, Successful Business Plan: Secrets & Strategies, is now in its seventh edition.
+Rhonda’s books have sold more than 2 million copies and have been translated into 30 languages, including the popular Six-Week Startup, Business Plan in a Day, and Entrepreneurship: A Real-World Approach.
 Rhonda is the entrepreneurship/small business columnist for USA Today and, an entrepreneur herself, is the founder and President of PlanningShop.